Skip to main content

 Using message streams

-Message Streams in Falu allow you to categorize messages and, in doing so, send all of your application messages through Falu.
+Message streams allow you to categorize and send all your application messages through Falu.
 Falu provides three main message streams: Transactional, Inbound, and Marketing.

-Transactional Message Streams are for transactional messages, which are triggered by a user action, for instance a request for a one time password (OTP) or dispatch notification.
-Marketing Message Streams are for promotional messages, which your application sends to many recipients at once, for instance, a notification of change in business working hours.
-Inbound message streams are for two-way communications between you and your customers as they allow users to send messages back to you.
+Transactional Message Streams are for transactional messages triggered by a user action such as while requesting one time password (OTP).
+Marketing Message Streams are for marketing(promotional/bulk) messages sent to many recipients at once, for instance, to notify them of change in business working hours.
+Inbound Message Streams are for two-way communications between you and your customers, as they allow users to send messages back to you.

-Marketing Message Streams mostly use separate infrastructure (depending on the mobile network provider) from transactional ones, and this separation ensures a high deliverability of transactional messages.
+Marketing Message Streams mostly use separate infrastructure (depending on the mobile network provider) from transactional ones, ensuring a high deliverability of transactional messages.

-Adding additional Message Streams in your Falu workspace, alongside the default ones, allow you to further categorize and monitor messages according to your business needs.
+You can add more message streams in your Falu workspace, alongside the default ones, to further categorize and monitor messages according to your business needs.

 Creating a message stream

-Message Streams can be created or updated using either the Falu dashboard or the Message Streams API.
+Message streams can be created or updated through the Dashboard or Message Streams API.

-1. Select the workspace to which you'd like to add a new Message Stream.
+1. Select the workspace to which you'd like to add the message stream.

 2. On the left navigation, under the Messaging section, choose Streams.